-The incidence of predictable undesirable effects, including hypothalamic-pituitary adrenal suppression correlates with the relative potency of the drug, dosage, timing of administration and the duration of treatment (see section 4.4 'Special warnings and precautions for use').
+The incidence of predictable undesirable effects, including hypothalamic-pituitary-adrenal suppression correlates with the relative potency of the drug, dosage, timing of administration and the duration of treatment (see special warnings for use).

 Undesirable effects are listed by MedDRA System Organ Classes.
 Assessment of undesirable effects is based on the following frequency groupings: